Userfrom1995/Fedora42_WSL/README.md

 - Username: myuser
 - Password: user

+### Important Note :
-This is for demonstration purposes and **should be changed** after first login.
+>This is for demonstration purposes and **should be changed** after first login.
 In future releases, a dynamic setup script will allow setting your username and password on first launch, similar to official WSL distributions from the Microsoft Store.

 -------------------------------------------------------
 Plans for Future Improvements